khadas/krescue/docs/README-factory-testing.md

 Notes

 - This stress test profile (hi-load, 100% system load)
+- system boot from SPI-Flash (no need SD card)
+- device must be powered by Khadas power adaptor
+- no need HDMI
 - Fan on maximal speed
 - CPU freq is maximal
 - Configuration option TEST_STRESS_DURATION test duration in seconds